Best Practices for Oracle Database Security

 When starting to work with Oracle Database 12c, you can use the mixed mode by creating a policy with the CREATE AUDIT POLICY command then enable it with the AUDIT command.
 You can also use predefined policies (refer here to learn about default audit policies).

 Authentication of user identity is imperative in distributed environments.
 Apart from default authentication, Oracle Database supports third-party industry-standard authentication protocols and services.
-To utilize them, you need to implement some configuration changes.
+To utilize them, implement some configuration changes.

 Authentication protocol designed primarily for a client-server model and it provides mutual authentication.